Point to La Pointe

 The Race Event is a competitive, timed swim for experienced swimmers.

-If you cannot meet these requirements, please enter the Community Event.
+If you cannot meet these requirements, please enter the community swim.

 Wetsuits are required except by special permission from the Race Director.
+Swimmers wishing to swim without a wetsuit need to complete an application to waive a wetsuit and email it to brittany@recreationandfitnessresouces for approval.
 Shorties and bibs will likely be adequate but a full suit is best in case of cold temperatures.
 Water temperatures on Lake Superior can vary greatly with wind direction and prior day's weather (typically 63-71).

 If you need a wetsuit, visit wetsuitrental.com to rent or buy a good used suit.
 They guarantee fit and delivery before the race.